reald/anytone-flash-tools/README.md

 ```
 The script createhexdump.py formats the hex output to a more readable form.
 Then make transfers with small configuration changes and watch the difference in the hex dumps.

+Instead of using wireshark and a real radio you can try the [AT-D878UV emulator](emulator/README.md) for programming protocol analysis.
+This script emulates the radio behaviour to the programming software and sends all of the programming data to a server script for deeper analysis.

 ## AT-D878UV Serial protocol
 https://github.com/reald/anytone-flash-tools/blob/master/at-d878uv_protocol.md